Nurse Practitioner Visa Sponsorship Jobs in Illinois

 Which companies sponsor visas for nurse practitioners in Illinois?

 The most active sponsors for nurse practitioners in Illinois are large academic medical centers and regional health systems.
 Northwestern Medicine, Rush University Medical Center, University of Chicago Medicine, Advocate Aurora Health, and OSF HealthCare have all filed for work visa sponsorship for advanced practice nursing roles.
-Federally Qualified Health Centers serving underserved communities in Chicago and rural Illinois also sponsor NPs, particularly through the J-1 waiver Conrad 30 program.
+Federally Qualified Health Centers serving underserved communities in Chicago and rural Illinois also sponsor NPs, particularly through the J-1 visa waiver Conrad 30 program.

 Which visa types are most common for nurse practitioner roles in Illinois?

-The H-1B is the most common visa for nurse practitioners in Illinois, as NP roles typically qualify as specialty occupations requiring at minimum a Master of Science in Nursing.
+The H-1B visa is the most common visa for nurse practitioners in Illinois, as NP roles typically qualify as specialty occupations requiring at minimum a Master of Science in Nursing.
 The J-1 Conrad 30 waiver is a significant pathway for international medical graduates pursuing NP roles in Illinois Health Professional Shortage Areas.
 EB-3 immigrant visas are also used by hospitals sponsoring NPs for permanent residency, particularly in high-need specialties.

 Which cities in Illinois have the most nurse practitioner sponsorship jobs?